 - MOCCASIN, a program to convert certain classes of MATLAB ODE-based models into SBML.
 It does not require MATLAB.
 Some of its innovations include a Python-based parser for MATLAB.

 - SBML Test Suite.
 This includes a test runner written in Java with the SWT GUI widgets and bundled as a self-contained desktop app.

 - libSBML, an API library for reading, writing, manipulating, and validating SBML files and data streams in many languages including C++, Java, MATLAB, Python, R and others.

-- COMBINE – The COmputational Modeling in BIology NEtwork, a community group to help coordinate the development of standards and resources for computational modeling in biology.
+- COMBINE – The COmputational Modeling in BIology NEtwork, a community helping coordinate development of standards and resources for computational biology.